Russia Registers 4 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry - UrduPoint

 Russia Registers 4 Ceasefire Violations In Syria Over Past 24 Hours - Defense Ministry

-The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has recorded four instances of ceasefire violation in Syria over the past 24 hours, while the Turkish side has recorded three violations, the Russian Defense Ministry said in its daily bulletin on Friday
+The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has recorded four ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded no truce breaches, the Russian Defense Ministry said in its daily bulletin on Saturday

-MOSCOW (UrduPoint News / Sputnik - 20th March, 2020) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has recorded four instances of ceasefire violation in Syria over the past 24 hours, while the Turkish side has recorded three violations, the Russian Defense Ministry said in its daily bulletin on Friday.
+MOSCOW (UrduPoint News / Sputnik - 21st March, 2020) The Russian side of the Russian-Turkish commission monitoring the implementation of the Syrian truce has recorded four ceasefire violations in Syria over the past 24 hours, while the Turkish side has recorded no truce breaches, the Russian Defense Ministry said in its daily bulletin on Saturday.

-"The Russian side of the Russian-Turkish joint commission reviewing issues related to ceasefire violations has registered four cases of firing in the province of Aleppo.
-The Turkish side has registered three cases of firing," the bulletin read, as published on Facebook.
+"The Russian side of the Russian-Turkish joint commission reviewing issues related to the ceasefire violation has registered four cases of firing, including one in Hama, and three in Latakia.
+The Turkish side has registered no cases of firing," the bulletin says.

-According to the center's bulletin, 42 Syrian refugees have returned home from Lebanon over the past day via the Jdeydet-Yabus and Talkalakh checkpoints.
+According to the center's bulletin, 36 Syrian refugees have returned home from Lebanon over the past day via Jaydet-Yabus and Talkalakh checkpoints.

-Additionally, the Syrian army engineering units have cleared 2 more hectares (5 acres) of territory and defused 60 explosive devices, the bulletin added.
+Additionally, the Syrian army engineering units have cleared 1.9 hectares (4.7 acres) of territory and defused 60 explosive devices, the bulletin added.

-The center also said that it had carried out one humanitarian operation over the past day, having delivered 350 food kits to the Sheikh Khader region in northern Aleppo.

 The Center for Reconciliation of Opposing Sides and Refugee Migration Monitoring was established in 2016 to promote the ceasefire in war-torn Syria and recruit more combatant groups to join the truce, as well as monitor the humanitarian situation and repatriation of refugees.